jaruchi/Feedback_App/README.md

 ## User Model
 - A user can register as a student or instructor
 - A user can login
-- A user(instructor) can create a Class
-- A user(instructor) can create Homework
-- A user(student) can submit feedback for a class.
-- A user(student) can submit feed for the homework they get.
+- A user can retrieve their data

 ## Course Model